 Committed to the Ann Arbor community in which they live with their partner, Allison has also served on the boards of nonprofits concerned with the intersection of culture and community, and has supported annual conferences, software development, and the presentation of amicus briefs to the Library of Congress.

-If you are interested in learning more about NEW’s consulting services, our Program Coordinator, Ananya, is the person to talk to.
-She is also an instrumental part of our three leadership development programs: Nonprofit Start Up Series, Leadership DELI, and Champions for Change.
+If you are looking to learn more about our community programs, NEW’s Program Manager, Ananya Mayukha, is the person to talk to.
+Busy behind the scenes, Ananya manages the development and implementation of our cohort-based leadership development programs – Champions for Change and Leadership DELI – as well as our emergent virtual series, Centering Justice and Leading & Learning.
 Ananya brings a unique fascination with human connection to this work, spawning from the year she spent after graduating from Williams College traveling the globe to study how strangers connect in different parts of the world.

-Upon returning home to Ann Arbor, Ananya began working with NEW as a volunteer in May 2019, and began work as full-time staff member later that year.
-Since joining the team full-time, Ananya has immersed herself in understanding community needs as a primary point of contact for many of our prospective clients and colleagues.
+Upon returning home to Ann Arbor, Ananya began working with NEW as a volunteer in May 2019, and began work as a full-time staff member later that year.
+Since joining the team full-time, Ananya has immersed herself in understanding community needs.
 In each program, she dedicates herself tirelessly to ensuring that each participant can fully engage in our programming.
 Fittingly, Ananya’s favorite part of the job is getting to meet and know people, deepening her sense of community through these connections.

 NEW’s CFO, Ben Williams, provides financial and strategic leadership to NEW and our nonprofit clients in SE Michigan.
 His many areas of focus include financial strategy and planning, cash management and planning, employee benefits planning and administration, budgeting & forecasting, treasury operations, finance process reengineering, and team development, much of which he is willing to consult upon for our peer clients.